-This is my most visited and popular blog/article!
+This is one of my most visited and popular blog/articles!
 Here is how it was developed by me and therapist friend, Ria Meronek.
 Ria was in Uganda working with the Kibo Foundation, helping to develop skills and confidence in young adults.
 She concluded that they needed a tool to better manage their relationship drama.

 She discovered that no matter where you are in the world there are challenging relationship dynamics.
 She also discovered that we all want to relieve the stress in those situations.
 We want quick relationship advice.
 But advice is not as effective as a self-awareness strategy.

 I recall Ria saying, “Patricia, there are few resources online that are simple and clear.”
 Through the wonders of Skype, we dialogued and co-wrote this work.